We Have Answers For Your Frequently Asked Questions

 What is the minimum energy efficiency standard for air conditioners in my state?

 Minimum energy efficiency standards can vary by geographic location.
 Additionally, air conditioners, heat pumps and packaged units made after Jan.
 1, 2015, have higher minimum efficiency levels than equipment manufactured prior to that date.
-The team at Air Max HVAC Inc can help you determine the minimum requirements for Thousand Oaks, let you know if your current systems meets those requirements or help you find a replacement air conditioner that does.
+The team at Air Max HVAC Inc can help you determine the minimum requirements for Burbank and surrounding areas, let you know if your current systems meets those requirements or help you find a replacement air conditioner that does.

 How can I confirm the model and serial numbers for my cooling unit?